asemic-horizon/vibekernel/README.md

 # VibeKernel - Jupyter Kernel for Hy

-A modern Jupyter kernel for the [Hy language](https://hylang.org/) - a Lisp dialect embedded in Python.
+A  Jupyter kernel for the [Hy language](https://hylang.org/) - a Lisp dialect embedded in Python.

+**Attention: this was generated from scratch by Claude Code based on very few interactions**, see full log at [full_claude_interaction.txt].
+I've verified it works for simple programs across a few cells, **but haven't reviewed the code at all**.

 ## Features